Productivity2022-12-08

 Developer productivity has become a global phenomenon with even the trillion-dollar giant, Google talking about it.
 Recently, Google's Pichai talked about the endless, million-dollar productivity crisis, with an ambitious goal to up the numbers by 20%.
 However, Google isn't the first or the last tech company to talk about EngProd.

-Despite an uptick in the average software developer salary, engineering hirings are a mess.
+Despite an uptick in the average software developer's salary, engineering hirings are a mess.
 Even though 2022 produced 373 tech unicorns, the year also saw the great engineering resignation kicking in.
 This structural dualism in tech has a core reason: The developers are unhappy, unsatisfied, and, even somewhere, unproductive.

 Today, most businesses are at a loss of $300 billion annually due to low developer productivity.
 While 9 out of 10 engineering managers struggle with low engineering efficiency; they just don't know how to resolve it, despite humongous willingness.

-In this blog we will explore the reasons behind low developer productivity in tech, and ways to improve developer productivity through engineering analytics platforms.
+In this blog, we will explore the reasons behind low developer productivity in tech and ways to improve developer productivity through engineering analytics platforms.

 Let’s get started!

-What are the Reasons Behind Low Developer Productivity?
+4 Reasons Why Behind Low Developer Productivity

 Reasons for Low Developer Productivity in Tech